osaisacson/tillsammans/README.md

 This is how you create a separate branch, add changes to it and then request to have your changes intergrated into the master branch:

 1. Check that you've got the latest version of the remote master branch (always do this. muy importante.
-If you don't first pull down the latest version of master then you'll be making a new branch off of old code, and get pesky 'merge conflicts'), and then create a new branch of master:
+If you don't first pull down the latest version of master then you'll be making a new branch off of old code, and get pesky merge conflicts), and then create a new branch of master:

 ```